mroberts1/BOOTSTRA.386/manual/index.md

 The man replies "We spoke with you last month.
 You're working on that secret graphical system at Microsoft".

-I had to interject, "I'm sorry.
+I interjected, "I'm sorry.
 I don't mean to be rude.
 Thomas has been with us at FNC for over a year.
 I'm sorry, I think you're mistaken...
 We do have our own graphical system if you'd like to see."

 The man steps back in confusion, his face turning red in embarrassment "I'm ...
 I'm sorry.
 You look and sound just like him.
 I'm so sorry for interrupting you.
 Excuse me.
 I'm so sorry Donald."